Purpose

 Explanatory Note 2

-Examples of a Māori value include:
+Examples of a Māori concept include:

 - tūhononga